Allusion

-Allusion is a figure of speech, in which an object or circumstance from unrelated context is referred to covertly or indirectly.
-It is left to the audience to make the direct connection.
-Where the connection is directly and explicitly stated (as opposed to indirectly implied) by the author, it is instead usually termed a reference.
+Allusion, or alluding, is a figure of speech that makes a reference to someone or something by name (a person, object, location, etc.) without explaining how it relates to the given context, so that the audience must realize the connection in their own minds.
+When a connection is directly and explicitly explained (as opposed to indirectly implied), it is instead often simply termed a reference.
 In the arts, a literary allusion puts the alluded text in a new context under which it assumes new meanings and denotations.
-It is not possible to predetermine the nature of all the new meanings and inter-textual patterns that an allusion will generate.
 Literary allusion is closely related to parody and pastiche, which are also "text-linking" literary devices.

 In a wider, more informal context, an allusion is a passing or casually short statement indicating broader meaning.
 It is an incidental mention of something, either directly or by implication, such as "In the stock market, he met his Waterloo."

 Scope of the term

 In the most traditional sense, allusion is a literary term, though the word has also come to encompass indirect references to any source, including allusions in film or the visual arts.
 In literature, allusions are used to link concepts that the reader already has knowledge of, with concepts discussed in the story.
-In the field of film criticism, a film-maker's intentionally unspoken visual reference to another film is also called an homage.
+It is not possible to predetermine the nature of all the new meanings and inter-textual patterns that an allusion will generate.
+In the field of film criticism, a filmmaker's intentionally unspoken visual reference to another film is also called an homage.
 It may even be sensed that real events have allusive overtones, when a previous event is inescapably recalled by a current one.
 "Allusion is bound up with a vital and perennial topic in literary theory, the place of authorial intention in interpretation", William Irwin observed, in asking "What is an allusion?"

-Without the hearer or reader's comprehending the author's intention, an allusion becomes merely a decorative device.
+Without the hearer or reader comprehending the author's intention, an allusion becomes merely a decorative device.
 Allusion is an economical device, a figure of speech that uses a relatively short space to draw upon the ready stock of ideas, cultural memes or emotion already associated with a topic.
 Thus, an allusion is understandable only to those with prior knowledge of the covert reference in question, a mark of their cultural literacy.